 Therefore, when used outside of a more comprehensive methodology, these automated solutions leave your organization open to serious legal risk.
 At Level Access, automation plays a key role in the immediate detection of common and widely noticeable issues, while exposing potential issues in more complex areas, allowing teams to save precious time and better focus on the more intensive, manual inspections.

 Level Access also believes that automated testing for accessibility should be incorporated into the software development lifecycle to discover and head off issues at the earliest possible point.
 Effectively combining different types of accessibility testing can provide near instant and targeted feedback on select issues while better informing efforts for an overall more efficient approach.
 Automated testing can help users be smarter about how and what they test – providing enough information to make more intelligent decisions while creating new efficiencies to streamline the journey to accessible content.

 If your organization is ready to formally kickstart an initiative towards ensuring an accessible UX for your technology, simply fill out the below form and we’ll have someone contact you right away.
 We have partnered with organizations of all types and industries and are ready to help you along your accessibility journey.

-Anders Fredericksen is the Product Marketing Manager at Level Access.
+Anders Fredericksen is the Senior Product Marketing Manager at Level Access.